caioriva-pyyne/tmg-java-test/README.md

 This is a Spring-Boot application created by Caio Riva as an assigment from TMG.

 ## Requirements
-This project was created using [JDK 19](https://jdk.java.net/19/) and [Maven 3.8.1](https://maven.apache.org/docs/3.8.1/release-notes.html), so make sure to use them as well when running the application.
+This project was created using [JDK 17](https://openjdk.org/projects/jdk/17/) (the latest LTS release) and [Maven 3.8.1](https://maven.apache.org/docs/3.8.1/release-notes.html), so make sure to use them as well when running the application.